L4r1k/Heim/solution/solution.md

 ## [1.2] Gaining Access

-Now we can a GET request to `localhost:8080`, passing the retrieved `access_key` as a BEARER token for authorization (following the hint provided on the home page).
+Now we can make a GET request to `localhost:8080`, passing the retrieved `access_key` as a BEARER token for authorization (following the hint provided on the home page).

 ```bash
 curl --location --request GET 'localhost:8080' \